sbt/sbt/README.md

 This is the 0.9.x development series of sbt.
-The current stable release of sbt is 0.7.4, which can be downloaded from the [http://code.google.com/p/simple-build-tool](Google Code project).
+The current stable release of sbt is 0.7.5, which can be downloaded from the [Google Code project](http://code.google.com/p/simple-build-tool).

 See <http://code.google.com/p/simple-build-tool/wiki/Setup> for setup instructions for the stable version of sbt.